Differential evolution outside the box: Outside the box

-This is a `superficial' strategy consisting in reflecting only those values of coordinates that are outside the domain off the opposite domain boundary inwards -- as if the boundaries are connected and the domain forms a ring.
+This strategy consists in reflecting only those values of coordinates that are outside the domain off the opposite domain boundary inwards -- as if the boundaries are connected and the domain forms a ring \cite{Caraffini2019,bib:biasDELego18}.
+In a Cartesian system, this transformation is depicted with the graph in Fig.~\ref{fig:strategies}(b).
+Operationally, this strategy implements the assignment $\textbf{x}_f[i]=t\left(\textbf{x}[i]\right)$ ($\forall i =1,2,3,\dots,N$) where the analytical expression of the function $t:\mathbb{R}\to\left[a,b\right]$ is expressed as follows